mintlayer/zk/README.md

-# ZKMintlayer User Document
+# ZkThunder User Document

+## Attribution

+ZkThunder is a derivative work based on ZkSync.
+We would like to acknowledge and thank the ZkSync team for their groundbreaking work in the field of zero-knowledge proofs and Layer 2 scaling solutions.

+For more information about ZkSync, please visit their GitHub repository: https://github.com/matter-labs/zksync

+This Zk implementation is made by Salusec (https://salusec.io/) to enhance Mintlayer network.

 ## Project Overview

-The ZKMintlayer project includes three main directories:
+The ZkThunder project includes two setup directories, next to the main implementation of zero-knowledge proof based Mintlayer blockchain service :

 - `./local-setup`: Containing the docker-compose file that organizes the entire project and other necessary configuration files (e.g., explorer json) for blockchain.
 - `./local-setup-test`: Some test scripts and contracts for developers to deploy and call the contracts on the blockchain.
-- `./zkmintlayer`: An implementation of zero-knowledge proof based Mintlayer blockchain service.

-Following are the core components of ZKMintlayer project:
+Following are the core components of ZkThunder project:

 - **4EVERLAND**: A holistic storage network compatible with IPFS.
 We use it as an IPFS-like storage system to save all the blockchain batch information.
-- **Mintlayer node and RPC wallet**: A Mintlayer node and a wallet should be deployed locally since the ZKMintlayer server will interact with it.
+- **Mintlayer node and RPC wallet**: A Mintlayer node and a wallet should be deployed locally since the ZkThunder server will interact with it.
-- **ZKMintlayer Docker Images**: The ZKMintlayer server and other necessary services (explorer, reth node, etc.) are running in docker-compose cluster.
+- **ZkThunder Docker Images**: The ZkThunder server and other necessary services (explorer, reth node, etc.) are running in docker-compose cluster.

 ## Dependencies